 Income represents amounts earned from activities during the period.
 It will normally be the invoiced value of goods and services provided to customers.
 It may therefore bear little relation to cash received.
-To the extent that income is generated without receiving cash the figure for debtors in the Balance Sheet will change.
-For a University the recognition of income can be problematic - not least because the income does not necessarily come from the customers.
-The key sources of income with some notes as to how income might be recognised are shown below:
+To the extent that income is generated without receiving cash the figure for Debtors in the Balance Sheet will change.
+For a Charity the recognition of income can be problematic - not least because the income does not necessarily come from customers.
+The key sources of income for a Representative Body (Trade Union) with some notes as to how income might be recognised are shown below: